Korzer420/LoreMaster/README.md

 City of Tears:

-- Eye of the Watcher: Currently does nothing.
-Hit me up with any ideas. :)
+- Eye of the Watcher: Grants the lantern effect.
+If you already have the lantern effect and would take lethal damage, you will be healed to full hp instead (with joni's you gaining 5 lifeblood instead).
+Once triggered, has to be restored by looking through the telescope by lurien.
 - Hot Streak: When hitting an enemy with the nail, increases it's damage by 1 (max.
 3 stacks per nail upgrade (15 total)).
 Resets if you don't hit an enemy.
 - Marissas Audience: After 20 to 60 seconds spawn multiple companions (Weavers, Hatchlings, Grimmchilds) that persist in the current room or for 30 to 90 seconds.
 If    Marissa is dead, spawns Revek each 45 to 180 seconds, that persist in the current room or 20 to 60 seconds.
 - Overwhelming Power: When you cast a spell while your soul vessel is full (not counting additional soul vessels), they deal twice as much damage and are twice as big.